-Guise, Redskins hold on to beat Panthers 29-21
+Guice, Peterson run over Panthers, Redskins win 29-21

 CHARLOTTE, N.C.
+(AP) — The Washington Redskins have struggled all season to run the ball and score points.

+But veteran running back Adrian Peterson believes the Redskins have finally found “the right recipe” with a two-pronged rushing attack, one they used to overpower the Carolina Panthers on Sunday.

-(AP) — Derrius Guice ran for 129 yards and two touchdowns and the Washington Redskins made a late goal-line stand to secure a 29-21 victory over the Carolina Panthers on Sunday for their second straight victory.
+Derrius Guice racked up 129 yards and two touchdowns on the ground, Peterson ran for 99 yards and a score and the Redskins made a late goal-line stand to secure a 29-21 victory over the Panthers for their second straight victory.

-Adrian Peterson added 99 yards and a score as the Redskins (3-9) piled up 248 yards on the ground and scored their most points this season.
+The Redskins piled up 248 yards rushing and scored a season high in points.

+“Guice and I talked throughout the game,” Peterson said.
+“We have a signal if we need each other to come in.
+Especially if that guy’s rolling, we’ll let him spin.”

 The Panthers’ (5-7) fourth straight loss could put coach Ron Rivera’s job in jeopardy.